Skip to content

 # N isolated ranges (e.g. a 2-estate workshop under the default quota):

-allowed_ssh_cidr defaults to 0.0.0.0/0 — override it to your operator IP during provisioning (-var="allowed_ssh_cidr=$(curl -s https://checkip.amazonaws.com)/32"), or move to a VPN entrance (see Access model). cloud-init creates labadmin with your key and a range-scoped /etc/hosts (a range never name-resolves another estate's peers).
+allowed_ssh_cidr is required (no default) and rejects 0.0.0.0/0 — set it to your operator IP (-var="allowed_ssh_cidr=$(curl -s https://checkip.amazonaws.com)/32").
+Attendees reach the box over the WireGuard entrance, not SSH (see Access model). cloud-init creates labadmin with your key and a range-scoped /etc/hosts (a range never name-resolves another estate's peers).

 New-account note: a brand-new account may return PendingVerification / VcpuLimitExceeded on first launch.
 Re-run terraform apply once the account clears — it creates only the missing instances.